Crazy Childhood: They Live

 Ah, John Carpenter.
 Though he's not a favorite director of mine, he might be one of them one day considering he directed one of my favorite films of all time Big Trouble In Little China.

 It's pretty much like 1995's Congo, except...better.
 It gives us all the essentials of a great action film and puts it all on a flippin' huge and tasty action sandwich.
-Action, monsters, exotic locations, romance, humour, Kurt Russell imitating John Wayne, it's pure gold.
+Action, monsters, exotic locations, romance, humor, Kurt Russell imitating John Wayne, it's pure gold.

 I decided to check out some of Carpenter's other work to see if his other films can be as good or even better than BTILC.
 I decided to try out They Live, which is sorta on the same level as BTILC.
 It does has action and black comedy, but no exotic locations or romance.
 It's nowhere NEAR as good as BTILC, but it's a watchable film that talks about subliminal messaging.